52 Ways to Increase Testosterone Levels Naturally – 14,000 Word Guide

 Sure, organic foods are more expensive, and surely you don’t HAVE to switch everything organic in order to maintain high-T, and yes not all pesticides are harmful…

 …But some can be.
-In this study, the researchers screened 37 commonly used pesticides for their hormonal actions in-vitro, as many as 30 of them were antiandrogens.
-Another study tested multiple pesticides for their effects on the 5-alpha reductase enzyme and saw that many of them had a mechanism for blocking DHT synthesis.
+One study show how the researchers screened 37 commonly used pesticides for their hormonal actions in-vitro, as many as 30 of them were antiandrogens87.
+Another study tested multiple pesticides for their effects on the 5-alpha reductase enzyme and saw that many of them had a mechanism for blocking DHT synthesis88.

-In a large-scale American study, it was noted that 91% of the US test subjects had notable amounts of the insecticide; chlorpyrifos in their bodies.
-In another human study, TCPY (3,5,6-trichloro-2-pyridinol) which is a metabolite of chlorpyrifos, was noted of having a dose-dependent testosterone lowering effect in multiple linear regression models.
-Several animal studies have also shown that chlorpyrifos has a significant testosterone lowering effect (study, study, study).
+In a large-scale American study, it was noted that 91% of the US test subjects had notable amounts of the insecticide; chlorpyrifos in their bodies89.
+This is alarming, since TCPY (3,5,6-trichloro-2-pyridinol) which is a metabolite of chlorpyrifos, was noted of having a dose-dependent testosterone lowering effect in multiple linear regression models in one paper90.
+Several animal studies have also shown that chlorpyrifos has a significant testosterone lowering effect91,92.

-In isolated testicular leydig cells, one of the most widely used herbicides in the World; Glyphosate, had a direct testosterone lowering effect at normally occurring environmental dosages.
+In isolated testicular leydig cells, one of the most widely used herbicides in the World; Glyphosate, had a direct testosterone lowering effect at normally occurring environmental dosages93.

-Two interesting studies from Denmark have showed that farmers who spray their crops with conventional pesticides experience lower sperm production and lowered sex hormones when compared to farmes who produce organic foods whom have higher sperm quality and higher sex hormone levels (study, study).
+Research from Denmark has showed that farmers who spray their crops with conventional pesticides experience lower sperm production and lowered sex hormones when compared to farmes who produce organic foods whom have higher sperm quality and higher sex hormone levels94.